 Post before, during, and after.
 Countdown to launch.
 Daily or weekly winner announcements.
 Behind-the-scenes of the draw.
 Supporter testimonials.
 Tag winners and sponsors.
 Make it a running story, not a one-time announcement.

-After the raffle, email every calendar holder with results, impact, and a thank-you.
+After the raffle, email every calendar holder with results, impact, and a genuine thank-you.
 Include a link to donate further or sign up for your next event.
-The raffle buyers are now warm leads for future fundraising.
+Your raffle buyers are now warm leads for future fundraising.

 Keep detailed notes on what worked and what didn't.
 Track which prizes got the most excitement, which sales channels performed best, and what your actual costs were.
 The second raffle is always easier — and more profitable.